robhagemans/basicode/README.rst

 - A standard set of subroutines to provide functionality for which no common BASIC syntax exists
 - An audio modulation format intended to be readable by data cassette players

+See the `summary of the BASICODE specification`_ for details.

 .. image:: http://robhagemans.github.io/basicode/zwart1.jpg

 BASICODE users would tape record the modulated program from the radio.
 They would need a native *translation program* for their platform, which would decode the common audio format and supplement the BASICODE program with the platform implementation of the standard subroutines.
 If everything went well, they would then be able to run and use the program.

-*NOS* started BASICODE transmissions in 1982 on medium wave Dutch radio.
+The *NOS* started BASICODE transmissions in 1982 on medium wave Dutch radio.
 Other broadcasters followed suit:
 Dutch broadcasters *NOS* and *TROS*, the British *BBC*, the West German *WDR* and the East German *Radio DDR* all at one time or another performed regular BASICODE transmissions.
 In re-unified Germany, *Deutschlandsender Kultur* continued to transmit BASICODE until around 1992.